 Emotionally neglected siblings tend to go either of two different ways.
 They might compete for the feeling of being seen and heard that they’re not getting from the parents, or they might just look for it outside the family.

 They might drift apart.
 Bringing CEN siblings back together for the holidays as adults might leave them feeling either competitive or impossibly distant.
-You might end up feeling hurt, attacked, or simply uncared about.
+You might end up feeling hurt, attacked, or simply not cared about.
 Not a good way to spend the holidays.

 3. The disappointment:

-The hype and excitement of the holidays have a way of building up our expectations.
+The hype and excitement of the holidays can build up our expectations.
 Even if we’ve had shitty years before.
-There is so much social pressure to anticipate having a “wonderful time of the year,” and most of us end up caving in to the pressure.
+There’s so much social pressure to anticipate a “wonderful time of the year,” and most of us end up caving in to the pressure.